orenskl/HiFiStreamer/README.md

 ## Usage

-After installation and booting the Iris UI should appear on the display, you can also access it via a browser here `http://hifistreamer:6680/iris`.
+After installation and booting the UI should appear on the display, you can also access it via a browser here `http://hifistreamer`.
+The UI is composed of two tabs at the lower left of the screen:
+- **Player**: This is the Mopidy-Iris UI
+- **System**: this is the HiFiStreamer settings application, currently the only supported functionality is setting the Audio Output device. (and a small About page)

 ## Setup

-Currently the only way to access the config files is via `SSH` or `SMB`.
+If you want to tweak more advacned options then the only way to access the config files is via `SSH` or `SMB`.

 All the configuration files can be found in the SMB `Configfiles` share.